-The Company considers purchase orders, which are governed by agreements with customers other than DTC customers, to be a contract with a customer.
-The contract terms with customers, other than DTC, range in length, from one-time purchases to six-month or twelve-month commitments on a subscription basis where customers purchase a fixed number of products on a monthly basis.
-DTC sales are conducted via the Company's website where customers can purchase individual products or subscribe to Cue+ Memberships.
+The Company considers purchase orders, which are governed by agreements with a customer, to be a contract with a customer.
+The contract terms with customers, range in length, from one-time purchases to six-month or twelve-month commitments on a subscription basis where customers purchase a fixed number of products on a monthly basis.
+DTC sales are conducted via the Company's website where customers can purchase individual products and subscribe to a Cue+ Membership.
 The Company considers the DTC customers' agreement to the terms and conditions at the point of purchase to be a contract with a customer.

 Cue Readers, Cue Enterprise Dashboards, and Cue Test Kits, composed of Cue Cartridges and Cue Wands, are considered distinct performance obligations.
-The App is integral to the functionality of the Cue Reader and these two components form a single performance obligation.
+At-home health and wellness test kits and related consultation results form a single performance obligation.
+The Cue Health App is integral to the functionality of the Cue Reader and these two components form a single performance obligation.
 Revenue allocated to Cue Readers and Cue Test Kits is recognized when control of the promised goods has transferred to customers, generally upon shipment, in an amount that reflects the consideration the Company expects to receive in exchange for those goods.
-Revenue allocated to Cue Enterprise Dashboards is recognized ratably over the term of the service.